 For a true Canadian treat, maple syrup is a must with pancakes.
 Our kids always like a side of Ontario blueberries with their pancakes as well.
 We pick a lot of blueberries every Summer from the local berry farm and freeze them so that we can pull out what we need as we go through Winter and Spring.

-How to Make Dairy Free Fluffy Pancakes
+How to Make Dairy-Free Fluffy Pancakes

 Once we got home from the sugar bush, we made dairy-free fluffy pancakes as you can’t beat freshly made maple syrup on pancakes for a truly Canadian treat.
 A firm favourite with our kids and perfect for breakfast, lunch and dinner as they only take 15 minutes to make!
-For a quick step by step, check out my pancake web story.
+For a quick step-by-step, check out my pancake web story.

 Making the batter